lanc2112b/portfolio_php/README.md

 RC_SECRET=''            ## ReCaptcha secret
 ALLOWED_HOSTS=''        ## Comma separated list of hosts to allow CORS (admin panel and front end required) FILTER_IP=''            ## Filter a specific IP from the logs.
+DOMAIN=''               ## Domain the API is hosted at - used in JWTs AUDIENCE=''             ## Domain the admin app is hosted at - used in JWTs ACCESS_KEY=             ## Key used to sign the access token REFRESH_KEY=            ## Key used to sign the refresh token
 ```

-Mirrored to GitHub from my Gitea (self hosted) instance.
+Mirrored to GitHub from my (self hosted) Gitea  instance.